danielywang/quizlet_cmd/README.md

 There no additional modules to install.

 ## Getting Term-Definition Dictionaries
-To get the flashcards (stacks) necessary for practicing, we can get the dictionary by:
+(You can come back to this part later since there's an `example.txt` dictionary) To get the flashcards (stacks) necessary for practicing, we can get the dictionary by:
 1. Copying an existing Quizlet set off the website
 	* a.
 Go to the set on quizlet.com